miii/vue-lettering/README.md

 </h1>
 ```

+Read the full documentation [here](https://miii.github.io/vue-lettering/).

 ## 🔉  Accessibility
-This plugin adds `aria-label` and `aria-hidden` to the injected elements to make them accessibile to users with screenreaders.
+This plugin uses the [WAI-ARIA](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics) guidelines on the injected elements to make them accessibile to users with screenreaders.

 ## ❗️ Issues
 If you have any feedback or suggestions, please feel free to write an issue or PR.